ITP2-G15/OpenEmojiPlatform/README.md

 ### Emoji Detail Screen
 The emoji detail screen is accessed by clicking on an emoji icon from either the home or search screen.
 It allows the user to discover the meaning of an emoji and copy it to the clipboard.
-Additionally the user can create their own custom emoji sequence
+Additionally the user can create their own custom emoji sequence.

 ### Event List Screen
 The event list screen is accessed from the home screen.
 It gives the user a listview of the latest events & topics.